 Cost sharing refers to an institution’s commitment to take responsibility for a portion of a project’s expenses.
-Cost share is committed whenever a statement is made in any component of the application (budget justification, research narrative, letters, etc.) that the Principal Investigator’s (PI) institution, or an external entity, will contribute actual funds; or devote a specified amount of personnel time –or other resources in the case of the external entity− to the project without charging the grant for them.
+Cost sharing is committed whenever a statement is made in any component of the application (budget justification, research narrative, letters, etc.) that the principal investigator’s (PI) institution, or an external entity, will contribute actual funds, or devote a specified amount of personnel time–or other resources in the case of the external entity−to the project without charging the grant for them.
 Generally speaking, all cost-sharing is prohibited unless mandated by the sponsor.
-PIs do not have the authority to commit any institution to cost share on a project, and must seek the respective internal approval from an authorized administrator prior to making such commitments.
+PIs do not have the authority to commit any institution to cost share on a project, and must seek the appropriate college and university approvals from authorized administrators prior to making such commitments.
 Cost sharing can be difficult to understand, but the Office of Research & Sponsored Programs (ORSP), located in Kiely Hall 306 (718-997-5400), is available to assist PIs.

 Mandatory Cost Share

 When the sponsor requires cost sharing, the sponsor guidelines will usually state the requirement.
 This type of cost sharing is termed mandatory cost share.
 For example, an agency may state that the applicant must cost share 40% of the project expenses.
 For the majority of grants, the applicant is the college, not the PI.
 If the PI secures institutional approval for the mandatory cost share, ORSP will help the PI to generate a budget that divides the project’s expenses in two columns: 60% covered by the grant and 40% covered by the college.
 Sometimes the sponsor’s mandatory cost share is expressed as a dollar-for-dollar match, which means the PI must seek approval for the college to defray the project expenses up to a dollar amount equal to the size of the grant.
 It is unlikely that any federal sponsor will mandate cost-sharing and all voluntary cost-sharing is prohibited by the OMB Uniform Guidelines.

 Voluntary Committed Cost Share